pingcap/docs/password-management.md

 ## Password expiration policy

 TiDB supports password expiration policy so that users must change their passwords periodically to improve password security.
-The database administrator with the `CREATE USER` privilege can manually make account passwords expire and establish a policy for automatic password expiration.
+You can manually make account passwords expire or establish a policy for automatic password expiration.

 The automatic password expiration policy can be set globally or for individual accounts.
 The database administrator can establish a global password expiration policy or use an account-level policy to override the global policy.

+The privileges for setting the password expiration policy is as follows:

+- Database administrator with `SUPER` or `CREATE USER` privileges can manually make passwords expire.
+- Database administrator with `SUPER` or `CREATE USER` privileges can set the account-level password expiration policy.
+- Database administrator with `SUPER` or `SYSTEM_VARIABLES_ADMINR` privileges can set the global-level password expiration policy.

 ### Manual expiration